-Employees who are designated as part-time or seasonal by the department head in consultation with the Director of Human ResourcesHR, IT and Risk are classified under one of the following two categories depending on work schedule:
+Employees who are designated as part-time or seasonal employees by the department head in consultation with the Director of Human Resources HR, IT and Risk are classified under one of the following two categories depending on work schedule:

-Part-Time Employees I Effective January 1, 2015 these are employees who are generally scheduled to work a minimum average of 20 hours per work week or more than 1,000 hours in a year beginning with the employee's anniversary date.
-The Part-Time Employee I (PT1) is eligible for IMRF Pension and no other benefits.
+Part-Time Employees I Effective January 1, 2015 these Part-Time Employees 1 (PT1) are employees who are generally scheduled to work a minimum average of 20 hours per work week or more than 1,000 hours in a year beginning with the employee's anniversary date.
+The Part-Time Employee I (PT1) employee is eligible for IMRF Pension and but no other benefits.
 PT1 employees may not be scheduled to work more than 28 hours per week without prior approval from their department head in consultation with the Director of Human Resources.HR, IT and Risk

-Part-Time Employees II Part-time II employees (PT2) shall be defined as those employees who are hired to work less than 20 hours per work week for more than two (2) consecutive calendar quarters per year.
+Part-Time Employees II Part-time HeEmployees II (PT2) shall be defined as those employees who are hired to work less than 20 hours per work week for more than two (2) consecutive calendar quarters per year.
 PT2 employees are ineligible to receive benefits, unless otherwise required by law.

-Seasonal Employees: These are employees who are generally hired around the same time each year for typically not more than six consecutive months each year.
-The seasonal classification is designated by the Director, a department head or immediate supervisor with review from Human Resources Department.
+Seasonal Employees: These are employees Employees who are generally hired around the same time each year for typically not more than six consecutive months each year will be classified as a seasonal employee.
+The seasonal classification is designated by the Director, a department head or immediate supervisor with review from the Human Resources Department.
 The Park District does not guarantee that seasonal employees will be rehired in a subsequent season or if rehired, for the same position.
 Seasonal employees are ineligible to receive benefits, unless otherwise required by law.

 Part-time and seasonal employees are classified as non-exempt and may be required to work more than their generally scheduled hours during busy periods.
-If at any time it is determined a seasonal employee is going to exceed 1560 hours in a one year period the employee's status will require a classification change and must be approved by the Board of Commissioners.
+If at any time it is determined a seasonal employee is going to exceed 1560 hours in a one year period the employee's status will require a classification change and must be approved by the Park Board of Commissioners.
 Unless specifically stated otherwise in writing by the Executive Director or the Board of Park Commissioners, part-time employees are ineligible to receive benefits unless specified in this Manual.
 Seasonal employees are excluded from the part-time employees' classification regardless of the number of hours worked.